SvenMichaelKlose/tre/README.md

     (do-something-else)}

 ; Use as literal object.
+{"item2"   "2"  ; It's highly recommended to use strings!
-{:item1    "1"
+ :item1    "1"
- "item2"   "2"
- :oh-no    3}
+ :oh-no    3}   ; Will be converted to camel notation and
+                ; result in "ohNo".
 ```

-Note that keyword keys will be translated into camel notation.
-':oh-no' will become 'ohNo'.

 ## General abbreviations

 Inspired by the C syntax these are synonyms for what you
-would expect from Common Lisp.
-The original names are,
+would otherwise expect from Common Lisp.
+The original names
-most of the time, still there.
+are, most of the time, still there.

 * == instead of =
 * = instead of SETF